KULcoder/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Undergraduate Student in Data Science
+role: Graduate Student in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: